Gumiho: Historical development

 In Korean tradition, the fox spirit appears in early state myths in forms that reflect syncretism with Buddhism and indigenous shamanistic beliefs.
 During the Goryeo period, however, the status of the fox spirit had already begun to decline.
 Although certain myths recorded at that time portray the fox in a sacred light, these accounts are generally considered quotations or preservations of earlier Silla beliefs rather than reflections of Goryeo religious culture itself.
 Most narratives about fox spirits written during the Goryeo period depict them as ominous or inauspicious beings.
 Unlike in Japan, where fox spirits were integrated positively into Buddhism, the fox in Goryeo Korea does not appear to have undergone such a synthesis.

 By the Joseon period, under the influence of Confucian thought, the religious status of the fox spirit declined even further.
 Confucian ideology discouraged attributing significance to fictional or supernatural beings, and its hierarchical worldview often placed animals below humans in moral and ontological value.
-As a result, the fox spirit was increasingly portrayed as a deceptive, malevolent, or tragic being.
+As a result, in popular perception and oral tradition, the fox spirit came to be portrayed increasingly as a deceptive, malevolent, or tragic being.
+However, in literary contexts, depictions of fox spirits became more varied with the introduction of Chinese fantasy fiction, and Joseon-era writers portrayed fox spirits through a range of symbolic meanings rather than a single moral type.

 Unlike in China and Japan, where fox spirits were at times associated with religious functions or divine status, evidence for a comparable role in Korea is limited, with notable examples appearing only in the mythology of the ancient kingdom of Silla.
 In Japan, fox spirits were integrated into the state-sanctioned religious framework, and in China, extensive mythological traditions allowed for the widespread dissemination of fox spirit stories.
 But by contrast, due to the aforementioned religious and social currents in Korea that were unfavorable toward fox spirits, the development of Korean fox spirit narratives inevitably faced considerable constraints.
 Consequently, premodern Korean fox spirit traditions remained limited in both quantity and quality compared to those found in Japan or China.

-However, this assessment is relative; when considered in absolute terms, Korea possesses a substantial corpus of fox spirit legends, and foxes hold a notable place as supernatural beings within the country’s folklore tradition.
+However, this assessment is relative; when considered in absolute terms, Korea possesses a substantial corpus of fox spirit legends, and foxes hold a notable place as supernatural beings within the country's folklore tradition.
 Since most surviving Korean fox spirit traditions depict the fox as a demonic being, the general perception of the Korean fox spirit is that it is an evil or devilish entity.
 Many early foreign studies consequently misunderstood the Korean fox spirit as possessing exclusively demonic traits, and even perceptions within Korea have not substantially diverged from this view.
-Yet, upon closer examination of traditional myths, a minority of Korean folktales present the fox in a neutral or sacred light, in which it aids or rewards humans.
+Yet, one of the most favorable popular tales about the Gumiho was created in its modern form in the 1800s called "The Gumiho's 100 day wait."
+Thus, upon closer examination of traditional myths, a minority of Korean folktales present the fox in a neutral or sacred light, in which it aids or rewards humans.